 (1) Except to the extent which the Minister declares by notice published in the Government Gazette pursuant to the provisions of this section all fauna is wholly protected throughout the whole of the State at all times.

-(2)(a) Subject to section 15A, the Minister may from time to time declare —
+(2) Subject to section 15A, the Minister may from time to time, by notice published in the Government Gazette —

-that any of the fauna is not protected or is protected to such extent for such period of time throughout the whole or such part or parts of the State as he shall think fit,
+(a) declare that any of the fauna is not protected or is protected to such extent for such period of time throughout the whole or such part or parts of the State as he shall think fit; and

-and for these purposes may from time to time by notice published in the Government Gazette declare —

-a close season or an open season in respect of any of the fauna and place such restrictions on either the taking or disposal or the taking and disposal of the fauna as he considers advisable.
+(b) for these purposes declare a close season or an open season in respect of any of the fauna and place such restrictions on either the taking or disposal or the taking and disposal of the fauna as he considers advisable.

-(b) The Minister may from time to time, by notice published in the Government Gazette, vary the provisions and operation of a notice promulgated pursuant to the power conferred upon him by this section by cancelling those provisions and that operation wholly or in part absolutely, or by cancelling those provisions and that operation wholly or in part, and substituting other provisions and their operation for those so cancelled.
+(3) The Minister may from time to time, by notice published in the Government Gazette, vary the provisions and operation of a notice promulgated pursuant to the power conferred upon him by this section by cancelling those provisions and that operation wholly or in part absolutely, or by cancelling those provisions and that operation wholly or in part, and substituting other provisions and their operation for those so cancelled.

-(ba) The Minister may, from time to time by notice published in the Government Gazette, declare that any fauna specified in the notice is for the purposes of this Act fauna which is likely to become extinct, or is rare, or otherwise in need of special protection and while such declaration is in operation —
+(4) The Minister may, from time to time by notice published in the Government Gazette, declare that any fauna specified in the notice is for the purposes of this Act fauna which is likely to become extinct, or is rare, or otherwise in need of special protection and while such declaration is in operation —

-(i) such fauna is wholly protected throughout the whole of the State at all times; and
+(a) such fauna is wholly protected throughout the whole of the State at all times; and

-(ii) a person who commits an offence under section 16 or section 16A with respect to or in relation to such fauna is liable, notwithstanding any other provision of this Act, to a penalty of $10 000.
+(b) a person who commits an offence under section 16 or section 16A with respect to or in relation to such fauna is liable, notwithstanding any other provision of this Act, to a penalty of $10 000.

-(c) A declaration promulgated by a notice pursuant to the provisions of this section shall, by virtue of this section, have the force of law while in operation.
+(5) A declaration promulgated by a notice pursuant to the provisions of this section shall, by virtue of this section, have the force of law while in operation.

 [Section 14 amended by No. 38 of 1954 s.
 6; No. 99 of 1969 s.
 7; No. 53 of 1970 s.
 3; No. 67 of 1975 s.
 16; No. 58 of 1985 s.
 2; No. 18 of 1992 s.
-4.]
+4; No. 19 of 2010 s.
+51.]

 15. Minister may issue licences